MewsSystems/gitbook-connector-api/changelog/README.md

 # Changelog

+## 6th September 2024
+  * Added `RollingReleaseOffset` to [AvailabilityBlock responses](../operations/availabilityblocks.md#availability-block).
+Documentation fix for change since
+    * `ReleasedUtc` is no longer required in the response (change introduced on 8th January 2024 with [rolling release offsets](https://releases.mews.com/en/introducing-rolling-release-dates-to-unlock-allotments-for-availability-blocks)).

 ## 4th September 2024
 * Mark filtering parameter `VoucherIds` as required to reflect reality in [Get all voucher codes](../operations/vouchercodes.md#get-all-voucher-codes).
 Documentation-only.
 * Removed 'per Client Token' [request limits](../guidelines/environments.md).
 This is no longer checked in the API.